 - Drive business strategy

 These professionals are assets for all industries that are experiencing a shortage of candidates who have the technical skills to perform this job.
-Equipped with a master’s degree, professionals may have opportunities for greater earning potential.
-This data science master's degree is ideal for professionals who are interested in advancing their career, making discoveries with big data, working with new innovative technologies and pursuing research-oriented, forward-thinking leadership roles to impact business decisions.
+This program is ideal for professionals who are interested in advancing their career, making discoveries with big data, working with new innovative technologies and pursuing research-oriented, forward-thinking leadership roles to impact business decisions.

 About the Online Data Science Master's Program at GCU